GeminiDRSoftware/DRAGONS/astrodata/scripts/docscripts/source/gen.ADMANUAL_Purpose.rst

 specific configurations for astrodata which define the types, high level metadata, dataset structure and primitive dataset transformations.
-Readers should in most cases begin with AstroData Tutorial, which can be found here `http://nihal.hi.gemini.edu/LINK_TO_AD_TUTORIAL
+Readers should in most cases begin with AstroData User Tutorial, which can be found here `http://nihal.hi.gemini.edu/LINK_TO_AD_TUTORIAL
 <http://nihal.hi.gemini.edu/LINK_TO_AD_TUTORIAL>`__, for a quick
 introduction to the concepts with an emphasis on how the system works